b-ausoj/MultiStopwatches-App/README.md

 - Migrating the app from Android-only to web deployment
 - Resolving Flutter framework and package compatibility issues after version updates
-- Implementing internationalization and localization support
+- Implementing localization support
+- Adding dark mode support

 The fundamental architecture, feature implementation, and the majority of the codebase represent my independent work.